Best 6 AI news writing tools of 2026 (tested & reviewed)

 Expert Verified

-The demand for high-quality, accurate news delivered at lightning speed has never been higher.
+Newsrooms are under more pressure than ever to publish fast without slipping on accuracy.
 For journalists and content teams, it feels like a constant race against the clock.
-AI can be a huge help here, taking on the tedious tasks of research, drafting, and summarizing.
+AI can be a huge help here, taking on the tedious parts like research and first drafts.

 The problem is, many AI writers produce generic, robotic text that just doesn't cut it for a real newsroom.
 The content can be bland, sometimes inaccurate, and often gets flagged by AI detectors.

 That’s why I decided to test out the top AI news writing tools to see which ones can actually create compelling, well-researched articles that sound human.
 At our company, we’ve been using the eesel AI blog writer to grow our own content, and it took our daily impressions from 700 to 750,000 in just three months.
-So, I had a good idea of what to look for.
+That experience gave me a clear idea of what actually works.

 What is an AI news writing tool?